MyFirstBitcoin/Light-Node-Directory/United States -- Bismarck Bitcoin Meetup/README.md

 - **City:** Bismarck, North Dakota

 ## 📖 About Us
-Working to build a network of bitcoiners throughout North Dakota with a focus on family friendly workshops.
-Our goal is to get individuals to that bitcoin lightbulb moment!
+We are beginning to build a network of bitcoiners throughout North Dakota with a focus on family friendly workshops.
+Our goal is to get individuals to that bitcoin lightbulb moment! 💡

 ## 👥 Our Team
 Myself (Bart Gnirk) and my wife are starting to educate people about Bitcoin in our community.
 We are looking for others to be involved!